Portobello Town Hall: History

 Following significant population growth, largely associated with the status of Portobello as a seaside resort, the area became a burgh in 1833.
 The burgh commissioners initially met at No. 1 Brighton Place and then rented various rooms in different buildings before moving to Rosefield House in Adelphi Place in 1852.
 After finding this arrangement unsatisfactory, the burgh leaders decided to procure a purpose-built building: the first permanent municipal building, which was designed by David Bryce and erected at 189 Portobello High Street, was completed in May 1863.
-The burgh leaders believed that the first building was not what they had specified, a dispute ensued and it was not long before another building was being procured: the second permanent municipal building, which was designed by Robert Paterson in the Scottish baronial style and erected at 118 Portobello High Street at a cost of £5,000, was completed in autumn 1878.
+The burgh leaders believed that the first building was not what they had specified, a dispute ensued and it was not long before another building was being procured: the second permanent municipal building, which was designed by Robert Paterson and erected at 118 Portobello High Street, was completed in autumn 1878.

 The second town hall ceased to be the local seat of government when the burgh of Portobello was annexed by the City of Edinburgh in 1896.
 As a consolation the people of Portobello were promised a new civic events venue which would become the third town hall.
 The site selected was occupied by Inverey House, which was a girls' orphanage established by the industrialist, John Christie.

 The foundation stone for the new building was laid by the Lord Provost, Sir William Slater Brown, on 25 October 1912.
 It was designed by James Anderson Williamson in the neoclassical style, built in ashlar stone at a cost of £8,000 and was officially opened by the subsequent Lord Provost, Sir Robert Kirk Inches, on 30 October 1914.
 The design involved a symmetrical main frontage with five bays facing onto Portobello High Street with the end bays slightly projected forward and surmounted by blocking course bearing carvings of wreaths.
 The central section of three bays featured a square headed architraved doorway on the ground floor and a wrought iron balcony with French doors on the first floor, while the other bays in the central section and the end bays were fenestrated with sash windows.
 The bays in the central section were flanked by full height Ionic order columns supporting an entablature inscribed with the words "Portobello Town Hall", and a pediment with a Diocletian window in the tympanum.
 Internally, the principal room was the main assembly hall.